Are you looking for ideas for a weekend family outing in Charente-Maritime?

 The history of the Abbaye de Fontdouce

-Founded by the Lord of Taillebourg in 1111 by the banks of the ‘Fontaine douce’ stream, the abbey remained a relatively small institution for the first few decades of its existence.
+The abbey is founded by the Lord of Taillebourg in 1111 by the banks of the ‘Fontaine douce’ stream.
+It remained a relatively small institution for the first few decades of its existence.
 From the 13th century on, the Abbaye de Fontdouce grew in wealth and a second cloister was added to the first.
 The abbey was at its height between the 13th and 16th century.

-Confiscated and sold off by the state after the French Revolution, the site was turned into a farm which was still operational up to the 1960s.
-The first renovation work on the Abbaye de Fontdouce began in 1970 and gradually the site as a whole is being restored to its former glories.
+Confiscated and sold off by the state after the French Revolution, the site was turned into a farm.
+It was still operational up to the 1960s.
+The first renovation work on the Abbaye de Fontdouce began in 1970.
+Gradually the site as a whole is being restored to its former glories.